• Skip to primary navigation

 If you’re looking for a side dish, here are a few of my faves that pair well:

-• Some sautéed spinach pairs well to get your greens in.
+• Some sautéed fresh spinach to get your greens in.

 Close up picture of a bowl of meatballs with red sauce with the pan in the background on a white marble backdrop